AbhinavMadahar/abhinavmadahar.github.io/src/blog/writing.md

+---
-btitle(How to Write a Tinder Bio and an Expos Paper, 2018 January 28)
+title: How to Write a Tinder Bio and an Expos Paper
+date: 2018 January 28
+---

 <p>People write to communicate an idea, so, when you're writing, always remember:
 <ol>